-Placement tests - Fall 2019 courses
+Placement tests dates - Fall 2023

 Step 1: Computerized test (at home)

-Firstly, you have to do the online placement test: https://surveys.mcgill.ca/ls/91521?lang=en
+Firstly, you have to do the online placement test: https://surveys.mcgill.ca/ls3/638166?lang=en

 When you write the test, read the instructions carefully.
 If you skip them, you will not be able to go back.
 All students are required to write a composition.
 If you have some French knowledge (even very little) you have to write something.
 The instructor won't attribute a course without knowing the level of writing.

 Step 2: Interview with an evaluator

 - If you speak French or have some French knowledge, you will have a short interview in order to evaluate your oral skills.
 All students have to go through this step in order to have a course assigned.
-Having then an overview of your French skills (speaking, writing, listening and reading), the evaluator will assign (a) course(s) appropriate for your level.
+Having then an overview of your French skills (speaking, writing, listening, and reading), the evaluator will assign (a) course(s) appropriate for your level.

 - If you are a total beginner (according to the online placement test), you don't need to meet an evaluator.
 Beginners won't receive a paper slip.
-Once you have finished the online test, you might have to wait up to 1-1.5 week to register on Minerva.
+Once you have finished the online test, you might have to wait up to 1-1.5 weeks to register on Minerva.
 If you still cannot register after this period, contact flc [at] mcgill.ca.